cjgamos/30-Days-of-Python/README.md

 ```
 Open your terminal, then locate the file.
 In the terminal type *python helloworld.py* then press **Enter**.

 Congrats! 🎉 We just completed the day 1.
-More to come more to code and hopefully this keeps comming.
+More to come more to code and hopefully this keeps coming.
 I will try to motivate my self more to code more and not to slack off HAHAHA!
 Anyways always remember that what *Martin Fowler* said:
 >“Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” – Martin Fowler

 ## 💻 Exercises - Day 1